 This water filtration system is one of the most water-efficient RO systems on the market.
 It has a seven-step filtration process and can be installed at home.

 This filter definitely is made for long-term usage.
-It has been proven to significantly decrease the most common contaminants in water.
+It has been proven to decrease the most common contaminants in water significantly.

-There are internal systems in place to aid the longevity of the entire system, and the company specializes in home filtration systems.
+There are internal systems in place to aid the entire system’s longevity, and the company specializes in home filtration systems.

 7-Step Filtration Process with Modular Design

-There are seven different filters that comprise the overall filter system.
+Seven different filters comprise the overall filter system.
 The system is designed to be highly efficient and move water through the system as quickly as possible.

-In some RO filters, mineral buildup can cause filter change to be a pain, but these attached and detached easily and efficiently.
-The filters are also designed to last about a year, or 2,000 gallons.
+In some RO filters, mineral buildup can cause filter change to be a pain, but these are attached and detached easily and efficiently.
+The filters are also designed to last about a year or 2,000 gallons.

 No Need to Replace Faucet

-The spigot isn’t as large as your faucet, so it won’t push water out as quickly.
+The spigot isn’t as large as your faucet so that it won’t push water out as quickly.
 However, it has a decent flow and outputs clean, delicious water.

-You may need to drill a hole into your counter in order to install the spigot, but it looks nice and should work well in conjunction with your faucet.
+You may need to drill a hole into your counter to install the spigot, but it looks nice and should work well in conjunction with your faucet.